think2times/Fastrack/Doing/ielts/One Word Diary.md

 > There is nothing special today.
 The only one may be that I tutored two students.
 > AI revised edition: There's nothing particularly special today, except perphaps that I tutored two students.

 ### 20th
 > My parents prepared many delicious food for my 33th years' birthday, I'm feeling particularly happy!
 > AI revised edition: My parents prepared many delicious dishes for my 33rd birthday, and I'm feeling particularly happy!

+### 21th
+> Today I didn't do many work, and I felt relaxed.
+> AI revised edition: Today, I didn't have much work to do, and I felt quite relaxed.

+### 22th
+> Today is my true birthday.
+I'm 33 years old now, I hope I can find a girlfriend this year.
+> AI revised edition: Today is my actual birthday.
+I am now 33 years old now, and I hope to find a girlfriend this year.